xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ### Data

-TCR-beta sequences datasets of COVID-19 patients were downloaded from ImmuneCODE-COVID [reference or url], which consists of 1486 samples from of 7 cohorts in total.
+TCR-beta sequences datasets of COVID-19 patients were downloaded from ImmuneCODE-COVID available from [precisionFDA's COVID-19 Precision Immunology App-a-thon](https://precision.fda.gov/challenges/12) , which consists of 1486 samples from of 7 cohorts in total.
 Within these samples, 928 COVID-positive samples were selected in our demo.
 We also used a CMV TCR-beta sequencing dataset (340 CMV+ and 419 normal/healthy samples) for control [4].
 In our demo, there are 1687 samples in total.

 ### Identifying amplified TCR chains
 In our project, TCR chains were defined by a V-gene family plus a CDR3 amino acid sequence.

 To reduce the amount of TCRs in our processing pipeline, we only keep only potentially amplified TCRs of each samples in our analysis, which was done as follows:

-1. Calculate the TCR generation probability [2] (Pgen) using pgen (https://github.com/phbradley/pubtcrs).
+1. Calculate the TCR generation probability [2] using [pgen](https://github.com/phbradley/pubtcrs).
 This value is taken as the TCR generation probability within healthy people.

 2. Since low generation probability of TCRs, p-values indicating clonality expeditions can be calculated using Poisson model.
 Among one sample, the expectation clonality of a particular TCR can be assumed using TOTAL_TCR_CLONALITY * PGen, which was the lambda parameter of Poisson model; then the probability of observed or more clonality of this TCR can be calculated using R function ppois.
 TCRs with p-values less than 1e-30 were considered as amplified TCRs.
 Amplified TCRs were sorted by clonality number in decreasing order, and amplified TCRs ranked within top 1/5000 of total clonal types of each sample were reserved for further analysis.
 In total 66648 TCRs were selected from all samples.

 ### TCR similarity calculation
-Similarity levels of each pairs of selected TCR chains were calculated using TCRdist method [3] (downloaded from https://github.com/phbradley/pubtcrs) to generate a distance matrix D of the TCR chains.
+Similarity levels of each pairs of selected TCR chains were calculated using TCRdist method [3] (downloaded from [github](https://github.com/phbradley/pubtcrs) to generate a distance matrix D of the TCR chains.

 ### TCR dimension scaling and visualization